Doctor of Philosophy | Gates Scholar | University of Cambridge

 Dissertation: Energy use, health and well-being in slum rehabilitation housing using a backcasting approach

 In my MPhil in Engineering, I worked on identifying the determinants of discomfort and distress in slum rehabilitation housing in India using a backcasting approach.
 The main question was why occupants abandon social housing (slum rehabilitation housing) and rebound to informal settlements in Mumbai.
 A critical outcome of my dissertation was the identification of pinch points for policy interventions that can promote a better quality of life in such settlements.
 This MPhil was funded by the Commonwealth Scholarship Commission and Cambridge Trust through the Commonwealth-Shared Scholarship.

 Master of Technology in Technology and Development | Ministry Scholar | Indian Institute of Technology Bombay

-Dissertation title: Future-proofing rural kitchens in India using building physics and computational fluid dynamics
+Dissertation: Future-proofing rural kitchens in India using computational fluid dynamics

 Here I have explored ways to reduce indoor air pollution in rural kitchens of India with firewood as the primary cooking fuel using building physics and airflow modelling.
 The primary outcome of this research was a kitchen design that can support a high rate of air exchanges through natural ventilation, which is affordable and effective in reducing exposure to particulate matter and smoke due to firewood burning.
 Methodologically it involved rigorous field experimentation, computational fluid dynamic modelling and intervention point identification.
 This master's degree was supported financially through the GATE scholarship by the Ministry of Human Resource Development, Government of India.